mikkokotola/webcodingforbeginners/README.md

 # Contents
 {:.no_toc}

-* A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}
+* Table of contents will be inserted here when this markdown is built by Jekyll {:toc}

 Welcome to the amazing world of web coding!
 On this MOOC by Sympa we will build a simple web app that can visualize population graphs for different countries.
 Let's look over some general information about the course first.